rebeccapowell/aspire-temporal-three/README.md

 - **Api** – exposes endpoints for starting, signalling and querying a workflow.
 - **Worker** – executes the workflow logic.
 - **Workflows** – shared workflow and activity implementations.
+- **KeyVaultSeeder** - seeds the Key Vault emulator so encryption keys are available.

 A trimmed version of `AppHost/Program.cs` illustrates the basics: